yugabyte/yugabyte-db/docs/content/v1.2/api/ysql/commands/txn_abort.md

 ## Semantics
 - The `SERIALIZABLE` isolation level not yet supported.
 (This is currently in progress).
-- Currently YugaByte will always use the snapshot isolation level internally.
+- Currently Yugabyte will always use the snapshot isolation level internally.
 See more [here](../../../architecture/transactions/isolation-levels/).

 ## Examples